top of page

 The adjective 'incandescent' has its etymological roots in Latin.
 It is derived from the Latin word 'incandescens,' which is the present participle of 'incandescere,' meaning 'to become hot' or 'to glow with heat.'
 In English, 'incandescent' is used metaphorically to describe someone or something as overflowing with emotion, displaying a radiant and intense energy, similar to the glowing heat of a hot object.
 It suggests a passion, fervor, or enthusiasm that is so intense that it seems to radiate outward, affecting those around it.
 'Incandescent' is often applied to individuals who are exceptionally enthusiastic, animated, or emotionally charged, and it conveys a sense of brightness and warmth in their presence, much like the glowing filaments in an incandescent light bulb.

-Quiz: Find the meaning of the adjective incandescent:
+Find the correct meaning of the adjective incandescent:

 Try Again!